Toggle: English / Spanish

 In other parts of the world, including Europe, Asia, and South and Central America, circumcision is rare in the general population.

 The merits of circumcision have been debated.
-Opinions about the need for circumcision in healthy boys vary among health care providers.
+Opinions about the need for circumcision in healthy boys vary among providers.
 Some believe there is great value to having an intact foreskin, such as allowing for a more natural sexual response during adulthood.

 In 2012 a task force of the American Academy of Pediatrics reviewed current research and found that the health benefits of newborn male circumcision outweigh the risks.
 They recommended that there should be access to this procedure for those families that choose it.
 Families should weigh the health benefits and risks in light of their own personal and cultural preferences.
 The medical benefits alone may not outweigh those other considerations.